Posts

 Image

-Humboldt Redwoods State Park Click for map.
+Humboldt Redwoods State Park Click for map in new tab.
 I stopped at the Rockefeller Grove intending to travel a bit of the River Trail until I felt like turning around.
 Well, I missed the narrow steep bit of road that looked like it might not even be paved and stopped a little further down the road, but close enough.
 Turns out the road is paved down to the parking, although very narrow.
 I pick a direction at random for the loop.
 One is surely as good as another.
 Looking out over the river toward where a bit of blue water, colored by a different silt, pours from Bull Creek into the Eel River.
 Signs characterize the difficulty of the loop and mileages along trails on the other side of the loop.
 The trees are pretty big.
 None of them quite rivals the Big Tree at Big Trees just a couple miles up the creek, but that was a particularly impressive specimen.
-The overcast of the day is all sorts of gloom, but it seems to be higher than the trees, so the tops are only lost in their he
+The overcast of the day is all sorts of gloom, but it seems to be higher than the trees, so the tops are only lost ...

 Hammond Coastal Trail and Mad River Bluffs